-It is important to note that the favorable bar association opinions and the act do not validate every form of collaborative law agreement or collaborative law practice.
-The act still leaves collaborative lawyers and collaborative law participation agreements subject to regulation by bar ethics committees and other agencies charged with regulating lawyers and to malpractice claims by clients.
+It is also important to note that the favorable bar association opinions and the act do not validate every form of collaborative law agreement or collaborative law practice.
+The still leaves collaborative lawyers and collaborative law participation agreements subject to regulation by bar ethics committees and other agencies charged with regulating lawyers and to malpractice claims by clients.
 The act, for example, does not require that lawyers sign the collaborative law participation agreement as parties; rather it requires only that parties identify their collaborative lawyers in participation agreements and that the lawyer acknowledge his or her limited purpose retention.
-Section 3(a) (6).
-It leaves questions raised by particular language and form in collaborative law participation agreements to regulation by other sources such as ethics committees.
+Section 4(a) (5).
 Particular collaborative law participation agreements may have provisions which raise professional responsibility concerns.
-Scott R. Peppet, The (New) Ethics of Collaborative

-Law, 14 DISPUTE.
+Scott R. Peppet, The (New) Ethics of Collaborative Law, 14 DISPUTE.
 RES.
 MAG.
 23 (Winter 2008).
+The act leaves questions raised by particular language and form in collaborative law participation agreements to regulation by other sources such as ethics committees.
 Furthermore, to the extent that a collaborative law participation agreement is also a lawyer-client limited retainer agreement, it must meet whatever requirements are set by state law for lawyer-client retainer agreements.
 See N.Y.
 COMP.
 CODES R. & REGS. tit.
 22, § 202.16(c) (2007) (governing the lawyer-client relationship in matrimonial matters, including requirement of written retainer agreement).